 Located atop 700 ft high hill, the Ranthambore Fort possesses beautiful architecture and is situated in the middle of Vindhya and Aravali hills.
-The fort is huge and spreads across vast area of around 7 km in circumference.
+The fort is huge and spreads across a vast area of around 7 km in circumference.
 The Ranthambore Fort is surrounded by massive stonewalls which are strengthened by towers and bastions.
 The main approach to the fort lies through a narrow valley, which had four fortified gateways.
 Of these, only the first gate - Misradhara gate, is still standing.
-There are many ruined buildings inside the Fort, with Hammir's Court, Battis Khambha Chhatri, Hammir Palace and Rani Palace being the most prominent of them.
-There are three Hindu temples dedicated to Ganesh, Shiva and Rama constructed in 12th and 13th centuries from red Karauli stone.
+Hammir's Court, Battis Khambha Chhatri, Hammir Palace, and Rani Palace are some of the ruined places inside the fort that one can visit as part of Ranthambore holiday packages.
+There are three Hindu temples dedicated to Ganesh, Shiva and Rama constructed in the 12th and 13th centuries from red Karauli stone.
 There is also a Jain temple of Lord Sumatinath and Lord Sambhavanath.

 The Trinetra Ganesha Temple, which lies very close to the main entry gate to the fort, is the famous and oldest temple of Lord Ganesha in Rajasthan.
 This temple was built in 1300 CE by King Hammir Dev Chauhan.
 During an ongoing battle with Alauddin Khilji, King Hammir dreamt of Lord Ganesh promising him that the war would be over by the next day.
 In the morning an idol of Lord Ganesh with three eyes was found.
 King Hammir installed this idol along with Riddhi - Siddhi, and his two sons Shub and Labh.
 Every year in the month of September an annual fair is held on the occasion of Ganesh Chaturthi here and a large number of pilgrims visit the temple from all over the country.